 The pacing works incredibly well and because the rounds are so quick, I’ve rarely seen anyone too upset over losing early.

+We hope you enjoyed our Coup review!
 Have you ever played Coup or its expansions?
 Drop a comment below and let us know what you think.
 Moo!